davidn5013/snickerboa/README.md

 - Spellchecking is very much appreciated

 And again bare with me I'am a beginner
-And conduct your self as prober person all is good
+And conduct yourself as a proper person and all is good

 / David